 Before putting your crisper pan in the microwave, ensure the turntable in the microwave is well placed.
 This will ensure it rotates properly, which means the pizza will be evenly cooked.
 After that, set the microwave to high heat.

-As an alternative to a microwave crisper pan, you can use a microwave pizza pan to cook your frozen pizza.
+You can use a microwave pizza pan as an alternative to a microwave crisper pan to cook your frozen pizza.

-There are pizza pans made with holes, and there are those that are identical to a crisper pan.
+Pizza pans are made with holes, and those are identical to a crisper pan.
 Whichever you choose, a crispy and even baked frozen pizza will be the outcome.

 If you do not have a microwave crisper pan or microwave pizza pan, you can use your stovetop and microwave (a longer and somewhat tricky process) to achieve pizza crispiness.